Competitive Erosion is Conformally Invariant: Proof of Theorem

-where $\zeta$ goes to $0$ with $\e$. \end{lem} \nin As mentioned above the Green function approaches the function $\frac{64}{\pi} \log\left|\frac{\psi(z)-i}{\psi(z)+i}\right|,$ as $n \to \infty$ followed by $\dd$ going to $0$.
-Thus in particular it blows up in the limit.
-The next lemma established the ``logarithmic singularity" of the limit by determining the rate of blow up of the function as $\dd$ goes to $0.$ \begin{lem} For all small enough $\dd,$
+where $\zeta$ goes to $0$ with $\e$. \end{lem} The next lemma reflects the `logarithmic singularity' of the Green function by determining the rate of blow up of the latter, as $\dd$ goes to $0$. \begin{lem} There exists a constant $C>0,$ such that for all small enough $\dd,$ and all large enough $n=2^m>N_0(\delta),$